bfintal/EffectBox/readme.md

 import { scrollReveal } from 'effectbox'
 ```

+Note that some effects will need some essential styles.
+For those, refer to the `index.scss` file in the `src` folder of the effect, or use the `effectbox.css` in the dist folder.

 ## Installation via &lt;script> tag

 Or you can include the whole pre-built library via `<script>`: